EverAfter

 The inciting incident occurs at 14 minutes when Danielle impersonates a courtier to save her friend Maurice from being shipped to the Americas.
 She boldly confronts Prince Henry, bribing him with gold to free Maurice.
 Henry is intrigued by this outspoken "lady."..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Danielle actively chooses to attend the masque ball in her mother's dress and her mother's name (Comtesse Nicole de Lancret), fully committing to the courtier deception.
+This demonstrates the protagonist's commitment to Danielle actively chooses to attend the masque ball in her mother's dress and her mother's name (Comtesse Nicole de Lancret), fully committing to the courtier deception.
 This is her irreversible choice to enter the world of nobility and romance with Henry., moving from reaction to action.

 At 62 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False victory: Henry proposes to Danielle at the monastery, declaring he will defy his parents to marry her.
+The analysis reveals that this crucial beat False victory: Henry proposes to Danielle at the monastery, declaring he will defy his parents to marry her.
 She is overwhelmed with joy but also fear—the stakes have risen dramatically.
 The proposal forces her to confront that her deception must be revealed.
 Everything now depends on the truth coming out., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 89 minutes (74% through) represents the emotional nadir.
 Here, Henry coldly rejects Danielle: "You were born an enchantress, or you were made one...
 I no longer know which, and I no longer care."
 He turns his back on her in front of the entire court.
 Danielle is humiliated, heartbroken, and stripped of everything—her identity, her love, her dignity.
-Whiff of death: the death of her dream, her hope, and her belief in herself., shows the protagonist at their lowest point.
+Whiff of death: the death of her dream, her hope, and her belief in herself., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 96 minutes initiates the final act resolution at 80% of the runtime.
 Synthesis moment: Danielle rescues herself.
 Using her wit and strength, she threatens Le Pieu with a sword and frees herself from the dungeon.
 She no longer needs rescue—she IS the hero.
 This realization of her own worth, independent of Henry or anyone else, gives her the power to complete her journey., demonstrating the transformation achieved throughout the journey.